Minne the Lake Creature is visiting Powderhorn Lake this summer.

-Powderhorn Park is host to several important events each year, including the annual 4th of July Celebration, May Day Festival and the Powderhorn Arts Festival.
+Powderhorn Park hosts several events each year, including the annual 4th of July Celebration, May Day Festival and the Powderhorn Arts Festival.
 Its setting and size can easily accommodate large events.

 The park was named under the order of Major Plympton (based at Fort Snelling) and so-named because the contour of the lake in its original form and size resembled a powder horn.
 A powder horn is a flask made from the horn of a cow or ox that held gunpowder carried by soldiers.